blkfribourg/blkfribourg.github.io/_pages/install_amazfit.md

 The rest of the configuration should be self explanatory.
 Adding a new wheel configuration is done from the watch.

-If you have a Garmin Varia radar or Engo HUD Glasses, the configuration happens in the Wheeldash Zepp app settings and apply to all the wheel profiles.
+If you have a Garmin Varia radar or Engo HUD Glasses, you first need to add (pair) the device on the watch.
+The configuration happens in the Wheeldash Zepp app settings and apply to all the wheel profiles.
 If the glasses or the radar are not found when a profile is started, Wheeldash will ask you if you want to skip them for this ride.

 ## Using the watch app